FoodTravel PH

 • Direct resort contact (often via Facebook or phone)

 The resort’s Facebook page (Mt.
-Hamiguitan Escape) stays relatively active and responsive.
-Many Philippine resorts, especially smaller operations, handle bookings through Facebook Messenger.
-Don’t be surprised if this becomes your primary communication channel.
+Hamiguitan Escape) is active and responsive.
+Many smaller Philippine resorts use Facebook Messenger for bookings, so don’t be surprised if that becomes your main way to communicate with them.

 When booking, you’ll typically need: